All Episodes

 Here are the details.

-Hopes that a diet low in fat and chalk full of fruits and vegetables could prevent the return of breast cancer were dashed yesterday by a large seven-year spearmint in more than 3,000 women.
+Hopes that a diet low in fat and chock full of fruits and vegetables could prevent the return of breast cancer were dashed yesterday by a large seven-year spearmint in more than 3,000 women.

-The government study found no benefit from a mega veggies and fruit diet over the U.S. recommended servings of five fruits and vegetables a day, more than most Americans get.
+A government study found no benefit from a mega veggies and fruit diet over the U.S. recommended servings of five fruits and vegetables a day, more than most Americans get.

 Researchers noted that none of the breast cancer survivors lost weight on either diet.

-Oh, sorry, forget the vegetables.
+Oops, sorry, forget the vegetables.

 Your kids are right.